The crowntail betta fish is one of the most popular small freshwater species in the US for one main reason: their beautiful caudal fins!

 Like for all tropical fish, variety in food is always a good thing.

-Feeling them live foods, pellets, flakes and frozen foods are all good options… providing they are fed in moderation.
-Betta fish are a fussy eater, so we have compiled their favorite snacks, meals and nutritious foods for them;
+Feeding them live foods, pellets, flakes, and frozen foods are all good options as long as your bettas are fed in moderation.
+Betta fish are fussy eaters, so we have compiled a list of the best betta fish foods below:

 Frozen Foods (Best for snacks and treats and not typical meals)